-When Linda Householder left Northeast Florida many years ago, she would have never thought that fate would bring her back to the area.
-But it did and along with Linda Gail Fogg and Mary Anne Kapke, she volunteers every Tuesday morning at the society’s archives.
-“The Linda’s”, as we used to call them, until we realized that Mary Anne was not a Linda and we changed their name to the “Tuesday Ladies”, have been active as archives and “everything else that needs to be done” volunteers since October 2014.
+When Linda Householder left Northeast Florida many years ago, she never thought fate would bring her back to the area.
+But it did and, along with Linda Gail Fogg and Mary Anne Kapke, she volunteers every Tuesday morning at the society’s archives.
+“The Lindas,” as we called them until we realized that Mary Anne was not a Linda and so changed their name to the “Tuesday Ladies,” have been active as archivists and “everything-else-that-needs-to-be-done” volunteers since October 2014.
 They all live in Ponte Vedra and they take turns driving into town.
-They had formerly volunteered at the Beaches Museum but decided to follow Taryn Rodriguez-Boette, Associate Director and Archivist, when she started working at the society.
+The women had formerly volunteered at the Beaches Museum but decided to follow Taryn Rodriguez-Boette, former Associate Director and Archivist, when she started working at the society.

 Mary Anne describes herself as a “Jacksonville native who was born in Savannah.”
 Her mother was a Georgia native and went home to have her babies, but returned to Jacksonville to raise them.
-Mary Anne attended Venetia School, St. Paul’s Riverside, St. Matthew’s grade school, and Bishop Kenny High School.
+Mary Anne attended Venetia Elementary School, St. Paul’s Catholic Riverside, St. Matthew’s Catholic, and Bishop Kenny High School.
 She has lived on both sides of the river–Venetia and Empire Point.
-She finally made the move to the beach in 1980, where she worked as a dental hygienist for many years.
+She finally made the move to the Beach in 1980, where she worked as a dental hygienist for many years.
 Mary Anne likes the archives, but loves the artifacts.
 She is the point person when setting up an exhibit!